 - Adjust video quality: 720p, 1080p, auto (adjusts automatically starting with 360p)

 - Call up metadata.
 The field "Ansichten" also shows how often the video has been watched.
 Only one click per current session in RWTHmoodle is counted.
 If a person plays the video several times during a session, only one view is counted.
-The number of views are only click counts.
+The number of views is only clicked counts.
 They do not give any indication of how long the video has been playing.
 You can find detailed information on this in the Usage statistics for the course room.

-- Start full screen mode
+- Start full-screen mode

 - Customize video layout: If a presenter and a presentation video have been uploaded, you can set here whether only one of the two videos should be shown in the foreground, both videos next to each other or both videos picture-in-picture.
 The button is only displayed if two videos have been uploaded.

 - Possible layouts: Presenter in the foreground, Presentation in the foreground, Presenter and presentation side by side.